rpm-software-management/rpm/docs/manual/format.md

 The next two bytes (8-9) form an int16 that indicates the architecture the package was built for.
 While this is used by file(1), the true architecture is stored as a string in the Header.
-See, lib/misc.c for a list of architecture->int16 translations.
+See `rpmrc` for a list of architecture->int16 translations.
 In this case, 1 == i386.
 Starting with byte 10 and extending to byte 75, are 65 characters and a null byte which contain the familiar "name-version-release" of the